moritzsalla/raspi-iot/README.md

 Head to the `wekinator-executable` directory.

-To run, use a terminal to cd to the appropriate folder and run the command: `java -jar WekiMini.jar`.
+To run wekinator on Raspberry Pi, use a terminal to cd to the appropriate folder and run the command: `java -jar WekiMini.jar`.

 ## Git Cheatsheet